 The Wonders of a Broken World

 A bad story on the other hand is poorly thought out and is nonsensical.
 Plot holes, rules of the universe constantly being broken, and characters being given made on the fly rules and pass cards so that they can continue being part of the story even when they aren't needed.
 Being inconsistent and failing to tell an effective narrative.
 Let’s take Batman, a comic book character, for example.
 One of the most major rules for Batman is that he has a no kill policy.
 He reasons with his foes.
 In the films and Arkham games this rule is very inconsistent, and they don’t do such a good job to showcase how Batman’s violent action affects the main plot or world.
 It's inconsistent.
 Then you have to consider your audience and how they are digesting the story you give them.
-Don't feed them too fast to the point where they don’t understand anything at all, and not too slow where they are shouting, “get on with the bloody plot!” and eventually just lose interest in playing.
+Don't feed them too fast to the point where they don’t understand anything, and not too slow where they are shouting, “get on with the bloody plot!” and eventually just lose interest in playing.

 The Color of Depression